 Taking out a Bright Lending loan can lead to a not-so-bright future.

 Many lenders are set up to provide loans to individuals who find themselves in a jam.
-Bright Lending is one such lender; however, this company charges exuberant interest rates.
-Before you sign on the dotted line, you’ll want to read this detailed review.
+Bright Lending is one such lender; however, this company charges exorbitant interest rates.
+Before you sign on the dotted line, you’ll want to check out this review.

 Do you have more than $500 in payday debt?